 ./distribute.sh -m "openssl kivy" ./distribute.sh -m "pil ffmpeg kivy"

 You can also specify a specific version for each package.
 Please note that the compilation might break if you don’t use the default version.
 Most recipes have patch to fixes android issues, and might not apply if you specify a version.
 We also recommend to clean build/ before changing version.:

 ./distribute.sh -m "openssl kivy==master"

 Python modules that don’t need C extrnsions don’t need a recipe and can be included this way.
-From python-for-android 1.1, you can now specify pure-python package into the -m.
+From python-for-android 1.1 on, you can now specify pure-python package into the distribution.
 It will use virtualenv and pip to install pure-python modules into the distribution.
 Please note that compiler are deactivated, and will break any module who try to compile something.
 If compilation is needed, write a recipe:

 ./distribute.sh -m "requests pygments kivy"